Frontend CORS Solutions

 Solution 4: Independent Deployment to Your Own Server

-After development is complete, deploy the project independently to your own server using your own domain.
-This eliminates CORS issues because both frontend and API are under your control.
+After development is complete, deploy the project independently to your server using your own domain.
+This way there won't be CORS issues because both frontend and API are under your control.

 Deployment Steps